w3c/webextensions/proposals/async-listener-registration.md

 Extensions which require dynamic or conditionally registered event listeners based on asynchronous state, without resorting to unconditionally waking up the background context for events they may not care about.

+### Non-goals / Out of Scope

+This proposal is scoped to extension API event listener registration in an extension background context.

+* It does not change the lifecycle of standard service worker events.
+* It does not affect web platform API events or non-event extension APIs.
+* It does not affect behavior in non-background extension contexts.

 ## Specification

 ### Schema